ProfSynapse/Chatsidian/3_Implementation/Phase1.7-Plugin-Lifecycle.md

  * Initialize provider adapters
  */
 private async initializeProviders(): Promise<void> {
-  // Create validation service
-  this.validationService = new ValidationService(this.settings, this.eventBus);
+  // Create validation service with plugin instance for lifecycle management this.validationService = new ValidationService(
+    this.settings,
+    this.eventBus,
+    this.saveSettings.bind(this),
+    this  // Pass plugin instance for lifecycle management );

+  // Add as child for lifecycle management this.addChild(this.validationService);

   // Get provider from settings
   const provider = this.settings.getProvider();